Ryan-Amaral/PyTPG/README.md

 **Trainer** is the class used for training, to do all the standard tasks of an evolutionary algorithm.
 Such as getting individuals, evolving, and reporting stats. **Agent** is essentially a wrapper for an individual of the population that the user (you) gets access to.
 Its API allows for things like selecting an action based on the world state, and giving a reward.

 Create an instance of the trainer, which initializes the necessary populations for the algorithm.
-There are many parameters to choose for the initializer, `actions` is the only required one, which is a list of actions available to you from the chosen environment (only support for int so far).
+There are many parameters to choose for the initializer, `actions` is the only required one, which is a list of actions available to you from the chosen environment, or an int representing the number of continuous action ranging from
+0-1.

 ```python
 trainer = Trainer(actions=range(7))